gorango/screencast/README.md

 screencast
 ```

-To save a new video file in a new/existing folder `foo`:
+Pass `-d` or `--directory` to save a new video file in a new or existing folder `foo`:

 ```
-screencast -d foo # -d or --directory
+screencast -d foo
 ```

 New files will be named `screencast-<year><month><day><hour><minute>.mp4`